Carol-96/alx-low_level_programming/0x03-debugging/README.md

-how to identify and remove errors
+more functions and nested loops assignment